M. L. Carter

-Milton Louis Carter, also known as M. L. Carter (born December 9, 1955) is an American former professional football cornerback who played three seasons for the Kansas City Chiefs of the National Football League (NFL).
+Milton Louis Carter (born December 9, 1955) is an American former professional football player who was a cornerback for three seasons with the Kansas City Chiefs of the National Football League (NFL).
 He also played in the Canadian Football League (CFL) and in the United States Football League (USFL).
 His career ended due to knee injuries.
+He played college football for the Cal State Fullerton Titans and San Jose State Spartans.